 Earth Sheltered Greenhouse

 The Earth Sheltered Greenhouse is a marriage between the root cellar and the standard greenhouse.
 In our climate, the standard greenhouse with glass or plastic on all sides really does not make sense, since a large portion of the energy from the sun, coming in the south side, leaks out the north side.
 By building the back wall into a hillside, with a concrete wall to collect sun energy, and using earth for insulation and as a direct source of warmth in winter and cooling in summer, we can create a much more efficient and inexpensive way to grow food year round.

 After that, we were lucky to engage twenty-one local stakeholders, each of whom represented a different organization and point of view.
 These consultants included farmers, educators, a professor of medicine, indigenous leaders and representatives of provincial Agrifoods.
 In ten hours of consultation, without one instance of bullshit politics, these wonderful advisors generated 270 recommendations.
-If you would like a copy of the consultation report, just email us.
+If you would like a copy of the consultation report, click here.

 We began the construction phase, in partnership with the O’Brien Farm Foundation, with additional support from a growing list of local businesses and contractors, in 2021.
 We are still waiting for work on the building to be completed, hoping to have it operational as a demonstration and training site by the Spring of 2023.

 Here is an article published in the MUN Gazette, describing the partnership behind this project.